infoverload/datasets/Contributing.md

 ## Quality, quality, quality!

-Try to contribute a dataset that is clean and organized, which could mean removing duplicate, incorrect, or irrelevant data.
+Try to contribute a dataset that is normalized, which could mean removing duplicate, incorrect, or irrelevant data.
 Take care to do a thorough job in cleaning your dataset because even small mistakes can diminish the quality.

 How do I clean the dataset?